 3 Ways to Calm a Friend Who Got Too High

 It’ll happen.
 You probably know from experience.
 People do get too high on cannabis.
-It might be a first-time user, or someone trying a potent strain they haven’t tried before.
+It might be a first-time user or someone trying a potent strain they haven’t tried before.
 Others get too high from smoking too much too soon.

-The potential for getting too high is enough reason to use cannabis with others regardless of how you consume it.
+The potential for getting too high is enough reason to use cannabis with others, regardless of how you consume it.
 In smoking circles, for instance, everyone should know what is being passed around and what each member’s experience has been.
 Among edible users, you should let others know what you are using and let them coach and monitor your usage.

-3 ways to help if a friend gets too high:
+Three ways to help if a friend gets too high:

 Paranoia creates a sense of persecution, heightened anxiety, and fear pushing beyond reason.
 It triggers perceived threats.
 Paranoiac users think they are surrounded by conspirators, taking even common remarks or situations as personal threats.
-Such perceptions can become fixed beyond the common effects of a cannabis strain.
+Such perceptions can become fixed beyond the expected effects of a cannabis strain.

 What to do?
 If a friend is showing signs of fear and anxiety, you act quickly to calm them.
 You should stop their intake and remove them from the environment to a calming place in fresh air or a dark bedroom.
 Adding alcohol to the mix is counter-productive, but you can encourage them to eat and hydrate with clean water.
-And, you can distract the afflicted with a shower, music, or videogames.
+And you can distract the afflicted with a shower, music, or video games.

 2. Hallucinations play tricks on the mind.
 “Hallucination” is commonly defined as a trick played by the brain.
 Hallucinations differ from paranoia because the individuals feel they are operating in a world essentially different from the real world.